Collin8829/Collin8829.github.io/_pages/about.md

 </div>

-# 📖 Educations
+# 📖 Education
+- *2026 - *, Ph.D. in Computer Science, Southern University of Science and Technology, Shenzhen, China.
-- *2023.09 - Present*, M.Sc. in Electrical Engineering, Technical University of Denmark, Lyngby, Denmark.
+- *2023.09 - 2025.12*, M.Sc. in Electrical Engineering, Technical University of Denmark, Lyngby, Denmark.
-- *2024.09 - 2025.01*, M.Sc Exchange, The Hong Kong University of Science and Technology, Hong Kong, China.
+- *2024.09 - 2025.01*, M.Sc.
+Exchange, The Hong Kong University of Science and Technology, Hong Kong, China.
 - *2019.09 - 2023.06*, B.Eng. in Electronic Information Engineering, Chongqing University of Posts and Telecommunications, Chongqing, China.

 # 🎖 Honors and Awards
 - *2023* Outstanding Graduate